Is Turkey Bacon Healthy?

 - Select brands that are labeled as low-sodium.
 And please don’t season bacon with salt before or after cooking.

 Turkey bacon does fall into the processed meats category.
 And research links regular consumption to higher risks of stomach and colorectal cancers.
-But, if you eat a nutritious and balanced diet most of the time, an occasional couple of slices of bacon now and then may not pose a huge health risk.
+But, if you eat a nutritious and balanced diet most of the time, and an occasional couple of slices of bacon now and then may not pose a huge health risk.

 Copyright 2017 Scripps Media, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.